How to prepare for SAP implementation? How to develop an IT infrastructure? Advice from BCC experts, customers’ experience, guides and case studies.

 The migration project resembled an operation on a living organism.
 We should not forget that most processes in the automotive sector are performed on a “just-in-time” basis

 The allocation of the system for Plastal (Polish company) involved another challenge.
 The “new” system had to be placed in a safe data center and needed professional administration.
-The company in Gliwice, on the basis of the earlier experiences and the results of the analysis of the offers and abilities of the companies that would provide the appropriate level of system safety and stability, decided to make use of the hosting and SAP system administration services offered by the BCC Outsourcing Center.
+The company in Gliwice, on the basis of the earlier experiences and the results of the analysis of the offers and abilities of the companies that would provide the appropriate level of system safety and stability, decided to make use of the hosting and SAP system administration services offered by the BCC (now All for One Poland) Outsourcing Center.

 „We needed a solution that would provide us with our own SAP system, without having to make additional investments in the platform.
 We wanted the solution to bring the system efficiency back to the required level and enable cost reduction.
 Moreover, it would not hinder our future development.
 This was part of the reason we decided to choose BCC outsourcing services” – added Sławomir Spyt.